 - Further Information which links to the NMAS and Regulations and the Mediation Institute Complaints Management Service information

-You can find more about how we handle complaints about mediator and download the latest copy of the Mediation Institute Code of Ethics from this page.
+You can find more about how we handle complaints about mediator on this page.